Supporting LIFE: Fighting Child Mortality

 Malaria and infantile diarrhoea are two major causes of mortality in children under 5 years of age.
 Other serious infections in this age group include pneumonia, measles and meningitis.
 However, only one in three children with fever are taken to a health facility.
 Most deaths due to serious infections such as malaria, pneumonia or dehydration in children could be avoided by prompt recognition and treatment.

 Budget and approach

-Supporting LIFE received over €3.6 million in funding from the European Commission Seventh Framework Programme (FP7), applies a novel combination of smartphone technology, wireless body area network sensors and expert decision support systems to equip the Ministry of Health’s front-line healthcare workers in Malawi with mobile devices and applications to assist in their assessment, diagnosis and treatment of seriously ill children.
+Supporting LIFE ran from May 2013 to April 2017 and received over €3.6 million in funding from the European Commission Seventh Framework Programme (FP7).
+It applied a novel combination of smartphone technology, wireless body area network sensors and expert decision support systems to equip the Ministry of Health’s front-line healthcare workers in Malawi with mobile devices and applications to assist in their assessment, diagnosis and treatment of seriously ill children.

-The Supporting LIFE project will support the healthcare workers at the patient point of care.
-It will utilise established technology to circumvent the absent or limited healthcare infrastructure by exploiting the cellular telecommunications network, the utilisation of vital sign sensor technologies and point of care decision support systems.
+The Supporting LIFE project supported the healthcare workers at the patient point of care.
+It utilised established technology to circumvent the absent or limited healthcare infrastructure by exploiting the cellular telecommunications network, the utilisation of vital sign sensor technologies and point of care decision support systems.